 Tennent Mountain & Black Balsam Trail is a 4.1 mile moderately trafficked point-to-point trail located near Canton, North Carolina that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.

 Long Range views of several 6000 plus Balds

 Amazing trail with great views along the whole thing.
 Moderate trail, with a few strenuous parts.
 Busy by the Black Balsam portion.
 Weather changes very quickly, so pack appropriately.